Chapter in this post:

-The question of size is always a hot topic of discussion.
-In principle this is a matter of taste, but the following "facts" may help you choose the right size for you:
+The question of size is always a reason for hot discussions.
+In principle, it's a matter of taste, but the following "facts" may help you to choose the right size for you:

 I hope that with this information you have found the right card for you.
 In any case, I just ordered my new one for the Mavic Air and one of those practical SD card box shopped because I'm slowly losing track of all the cards. ;-)